TRIQS/dft_tools/doc/guide/conv_wien2k.rst

 The only necessary parameter to this construction is the parameter `filename`.
 It has to be the root of the files produces by dmftproj.
-For our example, the :program:`Wien2k` naming convention is that all files are called the same, for instance
-:file:`SrVO3.*`, so you would give `filename = "SrVO3"`.
-The constructor opens an hdf5 archive, named :file:`case.h5`, where all the data is stored.
+For our example, the :program:`Wien2k` naming convention is that all files have the same name, but different extensions, :file:`case.*`.
+The constructor opens an hdf5 archive, named :file:`case.h5`, where all relevant data will be stored.
 For other parameters of the constructor please visit the :ref:`refconverters` section of the reference manual.